pythonindia/wye/README.md

 [![Build Status](https://travis-ci.org/pythonindia/wye.svg)](https://travis-ci.org/pythonindia/wye)

-wye is the platform to help organisations(Colleges/FOSS) connect to expereinced tutors which will benefit number of students to learn Python and real time use of Python in different domains.
+wye is the platform to help organisations(Colleges/FOSS) connect to experienced tutors which will benefit number of students to learn Python and real time use of Python in different domains.

 wye is pronounced as #Y